 Number of programs

-There are currently 15 available fellowships, 1 of which is only open to active military personnel:
+There are currently 20 available fellowships, one of which is only open to active military personnel:

 - Madigan Army Medical Center (active duty military only)

 The Wilderness Medical Society (WMS) also offers a unique certification pathway: Fellowship in the Academy of Wilderness Medicine, or FAWM.
 This is a great option for anyone who does not want to complete a formal year of fellowship, or for those who want flexibility in completing fellowship training.
-Fellows must complete lessons from a pre-established WM curriculum of twelve categories, similar to those covered in formal fellowships.
-In addition, they must gain experiential knowledge in 6 categories: publishing and research, volunteer teaching, public service, practice, service to WMS, and board certification and conference attendance.
-On average it takes Fellows 3-5 years to complete all requirements for their FAWM.
-You can start working towards your FAWM in residency and as early as medical school.
-In addition, the FAWM is open to any WMS member, regardless of medical specialty.
+Fellows must complete lessons from a pre-established WM curriculum of 12 categories, similar to those covered in formal fellowships.
+In addition, they must gain experiential knowledge in six categories: publishing and research, volunteer teaching, public service, practice, service to WMS, and board certification and conference attendance.
+On average, it takes fellows three to five years to complete all requirements for their FAWM.
+You can start working toward your FAWM in residency and as early as medical school.
+In addition, FAWM is open to any WMS member, regardless of medical specialty.

 Differences between programs

 All fellowship programs follow a standardized curriculum and core content.
 Clinical opportunities will differ among programs, depending on geographic location and which organizations (outdoor, rescue, international relief) faculty are involved.
 Likewise, research focuses and specific teaching opportunities will vary by program.
 Some fellowships have a heavier emphasis on incorporating EMS, international, disaster, or expedition medicine.
 We recommend spending time reviewing each fellowship’s website, noting opportunities that are particularly interesting to you.

 Most fellowships are one year.
 Several fellowships have the option to extend a second year to pursue a master of public health (MPH) degree.